obsidianmd/obsidian-help/en/User interface/Use tabs in Obsidian.md

 ## Organize your tabs and windows

 Every tab belongs to a _tab group_.
 You can drag and drop tabs to rearrange them within a tab group, move them to a different tab group, or create a new tab group.
-On desktop, you can drag tabs out of their window to open them in a separate _popout window_.
+On desktop, you can drag tabs out of their window to open them in a separate [[Pop-out windows|pop-out window]].

 Tabs in sidebars only show the icon.
 Hover over the icon to show a tooltip with the tab title.